McStasMcXtrace/Schools/2024/NECSA_October_2024/04_Thursday_October_10th/16_McXtrace_samples/README.md

 Samples are essential to build so-called virtual beam-lines, and reproduce data that look like real experiments.
 There are dedicated sessions on this topic.

-To have an overview of existing sample, have a lokk at the [official samples](https://github.com/McStasMcXtrace/McCode/tree/main/mcxtrace-comps/samples) and [contributed samples](https://github.com/McStasMcXtrace/McCode/tree/main/mcxtrace-comps/contrib).
+To have an overview of existing sample, have a look at the [official samples](https://github.com/McStasMcXtrace/McCode/tree/main/mcxtrace-comps/samples) and [contributed samples](https://github.com/McStasMcXtrace/McCode/tree/main/mcxtrace-comps/contrib).

 ## Overview